WIMM-IT/heracles/README.md

 `heracles` allows entries in the University of Oxford Hydra DNS to be queried, added, modified and deleted on the command line.

-***As is common with UNIX command line tools, `heracles` does not ask for confirmation before performing bulk actions. `heracles search "." | heracles delete` will happily clear your records.*** If you do make a terrible mistake, note that the output text of most commands is valid input for most other commands (once unique fields like `id` are all stripped out).
+***As is common with UNIX command line tools, `heracles` does not ask for confirmation before performing bulk actions. `heracles search "." | heracles delete` will happily clear your records.*** If you do make a terrible mistake, note that the output text of most commands is either valid input for other commands, or can be used to create it.

 # Compiling

-`heracles` is a C# program which can be compilied anywhere the DotNet 8 SDK is available.
+`heracles` can be compilied to a native executable anywhere the DotNet 8 SDK is available.
 See https://dotnet.microsoft.com/en-us/download for full details.

 - Windows: `winget install Microsoft.DotNet.SDK.8`
 - Ubuntu: `apt install dotnet-sdk-8.0`